California Telehealth Urgent Care That Accepts Aetna

 Will Aetna pay for this visit?

 Yes.
 Telehealth visits with a licensed physician are covered under your Aetna commercial plan's medical benefit.
-California's Telehealth Advancement Act (Business and Professions Code §2290.5) requires Aetna and other commercial plans to reimburse medically necessary telehealth on terms comparable to in-person care.
+California's Telehealth Advancement Act (Business and Professions Code §2290.5) requires Aetna and other commercial plans to reimburse medically necessary telehealth on terms comparable to in-person care, and Insurance Code §10123.85 codifies parity requirements.
 Your cost will be your plan's copay — typically $10–$40, often $0 for large California employer plans.
+You can confirm in-network status in the Aetna provider directory.
 Aetna Medicaid, Medicare fee-for-service, and Aetna Medicare Advantage are NOT accepted.

 Can the doctor prescribe medication?